 The two main vehicles for asset protection planning -- in the event you may need long-term care services - are long-term care insurance and the Medicaid Asset Protection Trust (MAPT).
-Long-term care insurance should be your first choice, but the vast majority find that it is either too expensive or they cannot qualify for medical reasons.
+Long-term care insurance is nice if you can get it, but the vast majority find it either too expensive or they cannot qualify for medical reasons.

 Many people opt for "Plan B", the Irrevocable Medicaid Asset Protection Trust.
-This is the trust with the five year "look back" period for nursing home care.
+This is the famous trust with the five year "look back" period for nursing home care.
 Any assets you put into the MAPT today are protected from long-term care after five years have passed.

-While both the revocable and irrevocable trusts avoid probate at death and prevent guardianship proceedings if you become disabled, only the MAPT protects your assets from long-term care costs.
-In the revocable trust, you are in charge and may take your assets out at any time - so if you ever need long-term care you will be required to use your own assets to pay the costs.
+While both the revocable and irrevocable trusts avoid probate at death and prevent guardianship proceedings if you become disabled, only the MAPT protects your assets from home and nursing home care costs.
+In the revocable trust, you are in charge and may take your assets out at any time - so if you ever have to go into a nursing home they will require you to take it out and give it to them.
 If you can get it, they can get it.